po1sigala/live/01-Class-Content/14-MVC-dev/01-Activities/20-Stu_Middleware/README.md

 Work with a partner to implement the following user story:

-* As a developer, I want to write my own middleware to check for user authentication
+* As a developer, I want to write my own middleware to check for user authentication.

 ## Acceptance Criteria

 * It's done when the middleware checks if the user is logged in.

-* It's done when the middleware directs the logged in user to the exhibition page.
+* It's done when the middleware allows access to the gallery and painting pages if the user is logged in.

-* It's done when the middleware directs the unauthorized user to the login page if they are not logged in yet.
+* It's done when the middleware directs an unauthorized user to the login page if they are not logged in yet.

 ## 📝 Notes